Information Only

 Who the defendant is changes everything.

-• Claims against the State (CDCR / CAL FIRE): a government claim was generally required within six months of the abuse, and the current revival windows do not apply to public entities.
+- •Claims against the State (CDCR / CAL FIRE): a government claim was generally required no later than six months after the claim accrued — often the abuse itself, subject to accrual rules and statutory exemptions, and the current revival windows do not apply to public entities.
 Older claims where no government claim was filed may be barred against the entity — regardless of what any advertisement implies.

 None of this is legal advice about your case — it is the reason a date-and-defendant-specific review matters.
-When you call, have three things: the facility name(s), your approximate dates, and whether you (or anyone for you) ever filed a government claim.
+When you call a lawyer, have three things: the facility name(s), your approximate dates, and whether you (or anyone for you) ever filed a government claim.

 “The very essence of civil liberty certainly consists in the right of every individual to claim the protection of the laws, whenever he receives an injury.”